-If a dog at the shelter does bite and/or scratch a volunteer, staff, or visitor AND draws any blood, then they will be placed in quarantine.
-Quarantine lasts for 10 days whether the bite and/or scratch was an accident or not.
+If a dog at the shelter does bite a volunteer, staff, or visitor AND draws any blood, then they will be placed in quarantine.
+Quarantine lasts for 10 days whether the bite was an accident or not.
 During this time the dog will be tested for any potential diseases and be isolated from people and other animals.
 Butte Humane Society does not like to put animals in quarantine, away from public eyes, and would prefer not to have to assign dogs a bite history.
 Please exercise caution when handling the dogs so we can avoid all quarantines.